okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-self-signed-jwt/main/index.md

 ---

-This guide explains how to build a self-signed JSON Web Token (JWT) that is used throughout Okta.
-For example, when you make requests to Okta API endpoints that require [client authentication](/docs/reference/api/oidc/#client-authentication-methods), you can optionally use a JWT for additional security.
+This guide explains how to build a self-signed JSON Web Token (JWT) that's used throughout Okta.
+For example, when you make requests to Okta API endpoints that require [client authentication](/docs/reference/api/oidc/#client-authentication-methods), you can optionally use a JWT for more security.

 > **Note**: JWTs allow claims, such as user data, to be represented in a secure manner, helping to ensure trust and security in your app.
 JWTs are an open standard, and there are various libraries available that allow you to create, verify, and inspect them.